Innovation That Matters

-The Innovation-X Program is beginning in summer of 2020 with a series of industry roundtables to innovate in these topic areas.
-From these initial discussions, will emerge Discovery Projects, where we will leverage the resources of UC Berkeley faculty and students to create innovative solutions with Network members that guide the future of industry.
+The Innovation X Program is beginning in summer of 2020 with a series of industry roundtables to innovate in these topic areas.
+Discovery Projects will emerge from these initial discussion, where we will leverage the resources of UC Berkeley faculty and students to create innovative solutions in collaboration with Network members that will guide the future of industry.

 - Bi-weekly Innovation that Matters Roundtables with guest speakers and a limited audience that probe the topic of innovation across various industries.